Sunday, April 20, 2008

 "I won't deny I don't know where I'm at," he said with a boyish grin.
 "But by the same token how many of us put the finger down on the point and say I'm here."

-"I know that I'm 1,000 percent against the Ku Klux Klan, the Rockwells and any organized white groups that are against the black people in this country," he said, in reference to Lincoln Rockwell, leader of the Nazi party in the United States, and such groups as the Citizens Council.
+"I know that I'm 1,000 percent against the Ku Klux Klan, the Rockwells and any organized white groups that are against the black people in this country," he said, in reference to Lincoln Rockwell, leader of the Nazi party in the

 Then assessing his present situation, he observed: